hirwajeaneric/elegant-rwanda-official/WARP.md

 - Follow the established Tailwind CSS patterns
 - Use the custom design system defined in the configuration
 - Leverage shadcn/ui components for consistency
-- Maintain the luxury travel aesthetic with appropriate typography and colors
+- Maintain the Unique travel aesthetic with appropriate typography and colors

 ### Form Handling
 - All forms use React Hook Form with Zod validation